timdodd/graphql-devday/queries_and_mutations.md

 * Read [Queries and Mutations &rarr; Inline Fragments](https://graphql.org/learn/queries/#inline-fragments)
 * Read [Queries and Mutations &rarr; Meta Fields](https://graphql.org/learn/queries/#meta-fields)
 #### Tasks
+You just watched a youtube video on how to become a l33t hacker and you want to start by hacking the github.
+First you need a bunch of logins to try your new skillz.

 Write a query to figure out the user login of a repository owner(s).
 Note that a `Repository` can be owned by a `User` which has one user or an
 `Organization` which has many users.
 So in the case of an organization, I would expect many results returned.
 I would also like to know the type of owner (user or organization)